openstack/charm-neutron-api-odl/src/README.md

 # Restrictions

-This charm only supports deployment with OpenStack Icehouse or better.
+This charm supports deployment with OpenStack Icehouse or better.